sum1won/summod/README.md

 Acashic Record - 10 -> 5 gems

-Breath of the Desert change to F/D crosspaths
+Breath of the Desert F3A1->F3D1

 Dragon Master -lvl 8 -> 5, 30 -> 14 gems